Oklahoma! (film): Production

 Although the film was initially to have been shot on location in the title state, the producers opted to shoot elsewhere, apparently because the oil wells would be a distraction for exterior scenes.
 Location shooting was done mostly in Nogales, Arizona.
 The corn field in the opening number as well as the reprise song "Surrey with the Fringe on Top" were shot at the historic Canoa Ranch in Green Valley, Arizona.
 The train station used in the "Kansas City" routine was located in Elgin, Arizona.
 Sound stage and backlot sequences were filmed at MGM Studios in Culver City, California.

 Oklahoma! was the first production photographed in Todd-AO.
 The original specification for Todd-AO involved running at 30 frames per second which made it impossible to produce 35mm (which ran at 24 fps) reduction prints from the Todd-AO negative.
 Therefore, it was simultaneously shot in the more established CinemaScope 35 mm format to allow presentation in theaters lacking 70 mm equipment.
 Hence, there are actually two different versions of the film comprising different takes.
 Director Zinnemann mentioned that shooting the film in both formats was a "precautionary measure", since the (converted ca. 1930s Fearless Superfilm 65mm) Todd-AO camera was still being tested during production.
+Both versions were then processed in Eastmancolor.

 It was workable to have the Todd-AO and CinemaScope shooting side-by-side in only about ten scenes.
 The ultra-wide scope of the Todd-AO lens rarely would permit the CinemaScope camera to work alongside it.
 The plan was changed very early, and the various scenes were enacted and shot twice."
 Director of photography Robert Surtees reported: